 With SO MANY amazing Hawke's Bay playgrounds to choose from, this may well be the most contentious list we've ever compiled.
 But we're prepared to make the tough calls and present you with our cream of the crop.

-Boys and girls, introducing Hawke's Bay's Top 6 playgrounds to include on your must-do list of demands for your Hawke's Bay summer holiday.
+Boys and girls, introducing Hawke's Bay's Top 6 playgrounds to include on your must-do list of demands for your Hawke's Bay holiday.

 No expense spared on this masterpiece, which features every whiz-bang piece of play equipment you could ever hopeful.
 The expansive site also includes water-play, a neighbouring skate and scooter park, and easily connects to the impressive network of trails that navigate around the wider Anderson Park.